Months on the road: Fourteen

 We not only receive a bed in Nagyvisnyo but also three meals a day.
 We’ve tried lots of Hungarian home cooked food – fruit soup (hot and cold), Hungarian sausage, and my favourite, pudding with chocolate sprinkled on top.
 I’m not convinced the latter is massively Hungarian but definitely a household treat here in Nagyvisnyo!
 Lunch is the biggest meal of the day; in the evening we tended to eat leftovers or pancakes.
 The first nine day in Budapest cost around £100 – Craig mostly cooked in house, he did have a couple of meals out, his favourite, Indian.
 A curry, naan bread, and a soft drink set him back £4.
 As you can see it’s pretty cheap to eat in Budapest.
 We have a few dinners in the local town on days out.

 Not only is Hungarian food reasonably priced but so is the booze!
 I wasn’t joking when I said on Facebook that one beer and one glass of red cost £1.50.
+Now compare this to Austrian prices, ouch!
 Needless to say we’ve had a few glasses, but not that many after burn out in Budapest.
 I’m trying to run 5K most days to burn off the Hungarian cuisine calories, drinking does not bode well with the regime.
 Craig has taken to running too, in his Salomon trekking boots.
 He says if soldiers can do it, he can too.

 The main form of transport we’ve used over the past month is public bus.
 We did take the train from Budapest to Eger (2 hours / £7), and… it had WiFi!
 I think it’s pretty clear how to make a blogger happy eh?!